apphorde/lithium/README.md

-# lithium
+# @lithium/web

-UI library for AppHorde apps
+UI library for web apps using only standard HTML5 API's and modern ES features.